UK REACH Article 54: recommendations to registrants

 Guidance on test items used in studies

-The test material used to generate the new data must be selected taking into account the following:
+The test material used to generate the new data must be selected taking into account:

 • the variation in compositions reported by all members of a joint submission